isc-projects/bind9/doc/arm/reference.rst

    Information about stale answers is logged under the ``serve-stale`` log category.

+``stale-answer-client-timeout``
+   This option defines the amount of time ``named`` waits before attempting to answer the query with a stale RRset from cache.
+If a stale answer is found, ``named`` continues the ongoing fetches, attempting to refresh the RRset in cache until the ``resolver-query-timeout`` interval is reached.

+   The default value is ``1800`` (in milliseconds) and the maximum value is bounded to ``resolver-query-timeout`` minus one second.
+A value of ``0`` immediately returns a cached RRset if available, and still attempts a refresh of the data in cache.

+   The option can be disabled by setting the value to ``off`` or ``disabled``.
+   It also has no effect if ``stale-answer-enable`` is disabled.

 ``stale-cache-enable``
    If ``yes``, enable the retaining of "stale" cached answers.
 Default ``no``.